Caledonian Road & Barnsbury railway station

-Caledonian Road & Barnsbury railway station in the London Borough of Islington in North London is on the North London line and is in Travelcard Zone 2.
-The station and all trains serving it are operated by London Overground.
+Caledonian Road & Barnsbury is a station on the Mildmay line of the London Overground, located in the London Borough of Islington in north London.

+The station is situated in London fare zone 2.
+There is an official out-of-station interchange with Caledonian Road tube station on the Piccadilly line of the London Underground, located a 660 m walk away.

 History

 The station opened in 1870 as "Barnsbury" replacing the 1852 Caledonian Road station which was slightly west of the present site.
 Barnsbury was renamed "Caledonian Road & Barnsbury" in 1893.

-Between 14 May 1979 and 11 May 1985 the station was served by the Crosstown Linkline diesel multiple unit service between to Camden Road and North Woolwich.
+Between 14 May 1979 and 11 May 1985 the station was served by the Crosstown Linkline diesel multiple unit service between Camden Road and North Woolwich.

 To allow four-car trains to run on the London Overground network, the North London line between Gospel Oak and Stratford closed in February 2010, and reopened 1 June that year, in order for a new signalling system to be installed and 30 platforms to be extended.
 After the reopening the work continued until May 2011 with a reduced service and none on Sundays.